Leonard013/Emotional_Music_Synthesizer/docs/README.md

 ## Introduction

 Emotional Music Synthesizer is a Deep Learning model leveraging Long Short-Term Memory (LSTM) networks to generate classical music that resonates with the listener's emotional states.

 ## Dataset
 At the heart of the Music Generator project is the goal to automate music composition, making it accessible to individuals without formal musical training.
 The system uses a collection of piano MIDI files from the [MAESTRO dataset](https://magenta.tensorflow.org/datasets/maestro) to train an LSTM model.
 This model learns the patterns and structures of musical compositions, enabling it to predict and generate new musical sequences.

+## Quick Start

+This software is intended for execution on Colab, ensuring accessibility to all users, regardless of the power of their machine.
+The model begins by recording the listener's voice, which initiates the composition process.
+Then, it captures a photo of the listener, and based on their emotional state, it adjusts the melody to either a happier or sadder tone.
+Initially, our intention was for the model to modify the composition in real time, reacting to the listener's changing emotions.
+However, due to the limitations of our computer's performance, we opted to base the composition on a single captured emotion instead.

 ## Deep Learning Models and Techniques
 - **Voice Recording/Music File**: initial input file the model will begin the output track with.